selfdual-brain/dexter-manual/source/07-executors.rst

     &applySwapToAccount(state, swap) \triangleq state \ except: \\
     & \ \ \ \ soldCoin \mapsto (@ - swap.amountSold), boughtCoin \mapsto (@ + swap.amountBought)

-Then let us define how a swap operates on a liquidity pool on a market :math:`marketId \in CoinPair`:
+Then let us define how a swap operates on a liquidity pool (at some market :math:`marketId \in CoinPair`):

 .. math::